The Guardians' Trust: Meredith | Romance Book Excerpt

 "I can’t wait to read Meredith, but these two?
 Wow!!!
 Bring it on."
 Long and Short Reviews, 11th February 2021 (reviewing book 3, Meri).
 Well, the wait is over!
 Book 4 in my fantasy paranormal romance series, The Guardians' Trust was released today with Evernight Publishing!
+This romance book is a story of fated mates, arranged marriage, adventure and passion.
 Below is the blurb and an excerpt of Meredith.

 Blurb for The Guardians' Trust: Meredith (Book 4)

 Some women are born identical - one in the human world, one in the jungle of the Other Realm.
 It is their fate to change places.
 Book four of The Guardians’ Trust series tells Meredith’s story…

 Spiritually devout, Meredith departs the realm of her birth to marry the man born for her.
 An artist, she embraces her new life with her arranged husband and eagerly anticipates the passion she knows will be theirs - but having left the Other Realm’s Resistance, she’s surprised to face his.

 Cole refuses to rush headfirst into their relationship.
 Determined to do the right thing, he struggles to suppress his desire for Meredith and give her what he feels certain she needs – time to adjust to the human world, and him.
 Their marriage begins in duty, but can they resolve their misconceptions and learn to love?

 For Buying links to all major e-book sellers click here.
 (You can sign up for my newsletter at the bottom of this books page also.
 No spam!
 Just new releases and free reads.)